-eyes4earth.org is a portal into meaningful nature experience and connectedness with nature.
-It draws on scientific research and experiential insight to explore implications for sustainability education, health and well-being as well as individual and collective consciousness.
+eyes4earth.org is a portal into meaningful nature experience and human~nature connectedness.
+It draws on scientific research and experiential insight to explore implications for regenerative education, human health and well-being and pro-environmental consciousness.

 eyes4earth.org takes an integrated and transdisciplinary approach.
 This means that we recognize that there are many different perspectives, approaches and knowledge which can be brought to bear on any particular topic or ecological or societal ‘problem’. eyes4earth.org aims to explore these issues from various angles and we therefore consider it important to include rational and reasoned scientifically-derived knowledge as well as the more creative, intuitive, spiritual and cross-cultural ways of knowing. eyes4earth.org focuses on diverse forms of experience as it relates to nature and discovering our humanness and place in the world.

-The term ‘eyes4earth’ has been conceived with the following philosophy in mind:
+The term ‘eyes4earth’ was conceived with the following philosophy in mind:

 1. The human disconnect from nature is fundamentally one of perception and consciousness.
 Consciousness is a product of our accumulated experiences and our experiences are formed by what we perceive, which is usually what we pay attention to.
 Therefore, ‘eyes for earth’ is really about intentionally re-orienting our attention to be directed toward earth and its essential life-giving nature.